rouyng/airspotbot/README.md

  ## Contributing
- Contributions are welcome, including those from new/novice contributors (I'm still a Python novice myself!).
+ Contributions are welcome, including those from new/novice contributors.
 Source code contributions should be via pull requests.
 Bug reports and feature requests via opening issues.
 If you want to suggest a specific aircraft type or registration number for @phxairspots or another airspotbot-powered account to monitor, please contact the account directly rather than changing `watchlist.csv` in this repository.

  ## License
  airspotbot is licensed under GNU General Public License v3.0.
 See `LICENSE.md` for details.